Japanese, Arts and Culture

 Over the course of the programme, you will explore a variety of interesting topics such as architecture, design, fashion and society, whilst improving your ability to interact in the language.

-To complement the topic taught in week two (Cuisine and Culture) you are also invited to the International Food Festival, arranged in collaboration with the University’s Social Programme.
-The event will happen once per term in addition to your lessons and is a great opportunity for you to socialise with classmates and other students at the Language Centre.
+To complement the topic taught in week 2 (Cuisine and Culture) you will also attend the International Food Festival, arranged in collaboration with UAL’s Social Programme.
+This event also forms a key part of the course and will provide a great opportunity to socialise with classmates and other students at UAL.

-Classes take place at our High Holborn building, three minutes walk from Holborn underground station in central London.
-They take place one evening per week between 6pm and 8:30pm.
+Classes take place at our High Holborn building, 3 minutes walk from Holborn underground station in central London.
+They take place 1 evening per week between 6pm and 8:30pm.